A Causal View of Entity Bias in (Large) Language Models: Black-Box Experiments

-We in addition conduct an ablation study to provide a comprehensive understanding of our method.
-When the placeholder definition is not provided (i.e., w/o definition), no entity information, including both biasing and predictive information, appears in the input.
+We in addition conduct an ablation study on RE to provide a comprehensive understanding of our method, as shown in \Cref{fig/ablation}.
+When the placeholder definition is not provided (i.e., \textit{w/o definition}), no entity information, including both biasing and predictive information, appears in the input.
 As a result, it successfully blocks any spurious shortcuts with MR drops to 0.
-However, the F1 score also drops sharply from 71.79\% to 37.93\%, indicating that some entity information is essential to accurate relation extraction and the LLM cannot understand the placeholders well without definition.
+However, the F1 score also drops sharply from 71.8 points to 37.9 points, indicating that some entity information is essential to accurate RE and the LLM cannot understand the placeholders well without their definition.

 We further examine the role of original entities in the placeholder definition.
-On the one hand, we remove the original entities from the definition (i.e., w/o original entity).
+On the one hand, we remove the original entities from the definition (i.e., \textit{w/o original entity}).
 Results show that our method can still improve F1 while reducing MR. This verifies the effectiveness of using a set of similar entities to represent the predictive information from the original entity.
-On the other hand, we put the original subject and object entities in the same position (i.e., w/o random order) so that the LLM can easily map them.
-Results show that the LLM can find spurious shortcuts even through mapping the subject and object entities.
+On the other hand, we put the original subject and object entities at the same position (i.e., \textit{w/o entity shuffle}) in the definition so that the LLM can easily map them.
+As a result, the MR increases significantly, showing that the LLM can find spurious shortcuts even through mapping the subject entity and the object entity from two entity sets.